NicolasNeiman/LeWagon-Prep/web-101/web-101-notes.md

 They communicate based on a common protocol : *Hyper Text Transfer Protocol* (HTTP)

-Web != Internet
+Web != Internet</br>
-Internet is the wire and machines connected
+Internet is the wire and machines connected</br>
-Web is the what is transferred using the HTTP
+Web is the what is transferred using the HTTP</br>
 It is thus a subset of the Internet

 HTTP is used to transfer ressources (=files)